 Bush's African Legacy

-Sheryl Gay Stolberg - New York Times - @SherylNYT, J. Anthony Holmes - Director, Council on Foreign Relations' Africa Program, Josh Ruxin - Professor of Public Health, Columbia University, Paul Zeitz - Executive Director, Global AIDS Alliance, Francois Gouahinga - Editor, French AllAfrica website
+Sheryl Gay Stolberg - health policy reporter at the New York Times - @SherylNYT, J. Anthony Holmes - Director, Council on Foreign Relations' Africa Program, Josh Ruxin - Professor of Public Health, Columbia University, Paul Zeitz - Executive Director, Global AIDS Alliance, Francois Gouahinga - Editor, French AllAfrica website